alicechang29/what-i-learned/notes/Typescript/TS Interfaces.md

 // and is adding an object field of "status"
 ```

+If defining interface on the frontend:
+- Make API call
+- Pull out the properties

 ### Implementing Interface
 To define a class that implements an Interface